 DIG THIS

-Despite its name, a Spider Plant (Chlorophytum comosum) has no affiliation with spiders at all.
+Despite its name, a spider plant (Chlorophytum comosum) has no affiliation with spiders at all.
 It gets its name from the baby plantlets that dangle from the mother plant like little spiderlings on a web.

 These plantlets typically stay small, but you may want to remove them over time since they can drain energy from the main plant.
 Just snip one off and place it in water or moist soil to instantly start growing a new spider plant!